Thinkwise/docs/docs/sf/guidelines_sql.md

 ### Guidelines

 1. Align UNION and UNION ALL left under SELECT.
-2. The are no empty lines between UNION and the two queries.
+2. No empty lines between UNION and the two queries.

 ### Example